 The number of such players that will be allowed on the team will be up to a maximum of (2) two players (maximum one goalie) at the head coach's discretion on the top rep team for U18.

 20.5 REQUEST AND APPROVAL

 The head coach must request and get approval from the Vice President of Jr. Greyhounds and President for any other imports.
+(In accordance with the the OWHA Tampering Policy)

 20.6 REVIEW